Back pain and sciaticaHerniated disk; Sciatica

 - Prescription NSAIDs include ibuprofen (Motrin), naproxen (Naprosyn, Anaprox), flurbiprofen (Ansaid), diclofenac (Voltaren), tolmetin (Tolectin), ketoprofen (Orudis, Oruvail), dexibuprofen (Seractil), and celecoxib (Celebrex).

 Heart disease.These drugs may raise the risk of a heart attack or stroke.
-This risk is probably higher with long-term, regular use, especially for people who have a heart condition.
+This risk is probably higher with long-term, regular use, such as for people who have a heart condition.

 Upset stomach.Dyspepsia (burning bloated feeling in pit of stomach) is a common symptom.
 Taking NSAIDs with food can reduce stomach discomfort, although it may slow down the pain-relieving effect.